The Most and Least Expensive NYC Neighborhoods

-If you’re somewhere in the middle income earning class, there are neighborhoods all over Manhattan that fit your NYC rental price range.
-For example, there’s Carnegie Hill, which used to house well-known writers like Mark Twain.
+If you’re somewhere in the middle income-earning class, there are neighborhoods all over Manhattan that fit your NYC rental price range.
+For example, there’s Carnegie Hill, the former home of well-known writers such as Mark Twain.

-Windsor Terrace in Brooklyn is a neighborhood filled with brick row and wood-frame houses that increased in price after the rise of the number of residents back in the 2000s.
+Windsor Terrace in Brooklyn is a neighborhood full of brick row and wood-frame houses.
+Prices here have increased after the rise of the number of residents back in the 2000s.

 In Queens, Jackson Heights is a neighborhood with a diverse mix of residents.
-Here, many Asians and Latinos own the businesses, and others are mostly people from South America.
-For example, this includes residents like Colombians, Ecuadorians, and Argentinians.
-As a result, expect a truly global dining scene.
+Here you can find many Asian and Latino-owned businesses, as well as many people from South America.
+The makeup of residents includes Colombians, Ecuadorians, Argentinians, and many more.
+As a result, you can expect a truly global dining scene.

 The Least Expensive NYC Neighborhoods

 Old Mill Basin over in Brooklyn is a neighborhood with docks, water views, and high ceilings.
-Here, many of the residents are of Russian and Israeli descent.
+Here, many of the residents are of Russian or Israeli descent.

 In Queens, Briarwood is a small neighborhood again with an eclectic mix of residents.
-For example, many are from African-American, Asian, and Hispanic descent.
-As with the other neighborhoods that enjoy such a rich culture, you’re rewarded with diverse culinary and nightlife options.
+Many are of African-American, Asian, and Hispanic descent.
+Like other neighborhoods that enjoy such a rich culture, Briarwood rewards you with diverse culinary and nightlife options.

 There are so many other neighborhoods in New York City aside from those mentioned above.
 Luckily, Short Term Rentals NYC has an unbeatable inventory of listings across every NYC neighborhood.
 With our help, you’ll be able to find the perfect apartment in New York City suited just to you.